As a charitable organization we participate in several charities from local to national:

 The Lodge Charity is mainly funded through the “fine bucket” during meetings.
 This money is used to help local Elks in need.
 If an Elk finds himself in financial distress, or other catastrophe occurs he can rest assured we are here to help.
 In the past we have helped those displaced by fire, flooding, earthquake, or help with dues in times of financial downturn.

 Local Charity was originally funded by a bequeath from the estate of Dr. Joseph Harrison.
 Since then many other members have contributed to the trust.
 The principal from the trust must always be retained, while any interest must be donated to charities selected annually by the Charity Chairman.
-Among other things, we present dictionaries to every third grade student in Santa Cruz County, donate backpacks and clothing to underprivileged children, have college scholarships, and have sponsored Boy Scout Troop 674 since 1928 – the longest continuous Boy Scout sponsorship west of the Mississippi.
+Among other things, we present dictionaries to every third grade student in Santa Cruz County, donate backpacks and clothing to underprivileged children, and have college scholarships.

 California-Hawaii Elks Association Major Project, Inc.